RedisLabsModules/RLTest/README.md

 # RLTest
-Redis Labs Test Framework, allow to run tests on redis and modules on verity of environments.
+Redis Labs Test Framework, runs tests on redis and modules on a variety of environments.

 Supported Environment: oss, oss-cluster, enterprise, enterprise-cluster

-The framework allow you to write a test without environment specification and then run the test on all supported environment.
+The framework allows you to write a test without environment specification and then run the test on all supported environments.

 # Install
 ```